-Here I use green cabbage which is cheap and simple to ferment.
-Try also red cabbage which adds a beautiful color.
+Here I used green cabbage which is cheap and simple to ferment.
+Try adding red cabbage which adds a beautiful color.
 Cabbage has a lovely, fresh, crunchy taste when fermented.
 Please feel free to add greens, seeds, herbs, and other vegetables if you like.

-This particular recipe calls for caraway seeds, which I learned to enjoy in Eastern Europe where fermented cabbage is still popular.
+This particular recipe calls for caraway seeds, which I learned to enjoy in Eastern Europe where fermented cabbage is very popular.

 Here are a few tips: